gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-pulling-vertices.md

 code above will pull out a pixel value.
 If you're curious why the `+ 0.5` see [the article on skinning](webgl-skinning.html).

-Given the `texelFetch` function we can take a 1D array index and lookup a value out of a 2D texture like this
+Using the `texelFetch` function we can take a 1D array index and lookup a value out of a 2D texture like this

 ```glsl